AllanBlanchard/tutoriel_wp/english/function-contract/well-specified-function.md

 `LoopCurrent` are only available in the context of loops (which we will detail later in this tutorial).

-For the moment, we will not need `\at` but it can often be useful, if not essential, when we want to make our specification precise.
+At the moment, we will not need `\at` but it can often be useful, if not essential, when we want to make our specification precise.

 ## Pointers validity